弘前大学大学院 地域社会研究科

 A Message from the Dean

-Dr. MORI Tatsuo, Greetings from Dean of the Hirosaki University Graduate School of Regional Studies (Doctoral
+Dr. MORI Tatsuo, Greetings from Dean of the Hirosaki University Graduate School of Regional Studies (Doctoral Course)

 Dr. MORI Tatsuo, Director of the Hirosaki University Graduate School Regional Social Research Program